Carbonate compensation depth: Solubility of carbonate

 Calcareous plankton and sediment particles can be found in the water column above the CCD.
-If the sea bed is above the CCD, bottom sediments can consist of calcareous sediments called calcareous ooze, which is essentially a type of limestone or chalk.
-If the exposed sea bed is below the CCD tiny shells of CaCO_{3} will dissolve before reaching this level, preventing deposition of carbonate sediment.
-As the sea floor spreads, thermal subsidence of the plate, which has the effect of increasing depth, may bring the carbonate layer below the CCD; the carbonate layer may be prevented from chemically interacting with the sea water by overlying sediments such as a layer of siliceous ooze or abyssal clay deposited on top of the carbonate layer.
+If the seabed is above the CCD, bottom sediments can consist of calcareous sediments called calcareous ooze, essentially a type of limestone or chalk.
+If the exposed seabed is below the CCD, tiny shells of CaCO_{3} will dissolve before reaching the bottom of the water column, preventing the deposition of carbonate sediment.
+As the seafloor spreads, thermal subsidence of the plate, which has the effect of increasing depth, may bring the carbonate layer below the CCD; the carbonate layer may be prevented from rapidly chemically interacting with the seawater by overlying sediments such as a layer of siliceous ooze or abyssal clay deposited on top of the carbonate layer and slowing down the diffusion of in pore water.